movermeyer/simpleValidator/README.md

 Is it UnitTested ?
 ------------------

-Of course ! please check rules_tests.py, validator_tests.py and validator_class_tests.py for tests examples.
-Additionally all files where merged for conveniance in one file that can be either run
+All tests files where merged for conveniance in one file that can be either run :

     1. python setup.py test
     2. python tests.py